Heilbron: Corbelled Houses

 Archeological and records conducted by Tim Maggs in 1976 provide evidence of the early Basotho settlement.
 The distinctive corbelled house patterns called "V" for Vegkop dates between 1600 and 1800 AD and was called "Mohlongwa-fatshe.

 Vechtkop Battlefields, Monument and Museum

 The Battle of Vegkop was fought between the Matebele of Mzilikazi and the Voortrekkers of Hendrik Potgieter just outside the town of Heilbron.
 On 16 October 1836 about 6 000 Matebele warriors attacked the laager (a camp or encampment, especially within a protective circle of wagons) of the Voortrekkers at Vechtkop.
 A battle ensued and 430 Matebele and two Voortrekkers were killed.

 Riemland Museum

 The Riemland Museum is housed in an old Jewish synagogue, which in itself tells the story of the Jewish influence on the history of the town.
+The museum was opened on 19 November 1986.
 The museum tells the history of the early hunters in the Riemland, as well as the early pioneers and settlers.